martingfn/hello-world/README.md

 # hello-world
-no content, just for initial guide test editing new readme-edits branch kriggel
+no content, just for initial guide,
+2nd test editing new readme-edits branch: kriggel kraggel